tokikanno/django-mini-fastapi/README.md

 # Caution!!!
-This project is in `early developing stage`.
-So use it at you own risk.
+This is a minimal FastAPI port for Django, not all of FastAPI functionalities are supported.

+Please see [Features currently work](#features-currently-work) and [Features currently not work](#features-currently-not-work) sections to evaluate if all the functionalities you need are ported.

-Bug reports / Fix PRs are welcomed.
+Also, bug reports / Fix PRs are welcomed.

 # Installation